strowbeary/rejson-buildx/README.md

 # rejson-buildx
-Travis CI builds of rejson for all platforms
+Travis CI builds of rejson for all platforms.

+Taking this build process out of my smartcar project.